-In this course, we will study certain topics in elementary number theory, including (but not limited to) divisibility, congruences, quadratic forms, and Diophantine equations.
-Although modern number theory uses techniques from algebra, analysis, geometry, topology, and logic, this course, as an elementary introduction to number theory, does not require the use of these advanced tools.
+In this course, we will study certain topics in elementary number theory, including (but not limited to) divisibility, congruences, quadratic reciprocity, and arithmetic progressions.
+Some abstract algebra will be introduced in class as a tool of number theory.

 [Course objectives]